Angel: Theology

-Thomas Aquinas (13th century) relates angels to Aristotle's metaphysics in his Summa contra Gentiles, Summa Theologica, and in De substantiis separatis, a treatise on angelology.
+Aquinas varied significantly from the Augustinian view in two major respects: angels were not created in an initial state of bliss, and only beatified angels have "morning" knowledge.

+In other words: angels have an angelic nature, but in their natural states have no access to Divine "morning" knowledge of Creation, which they only gain with supernatural assistance.

+This was Aquinas' most original contribution to Christian angelology.

 Although angels have greater knowledge than men, they are not omniscient, as Matthew 24:36 points out.

 According to the Summa Theologica, angels were created instantaneously by God in a state of grace in the Empyrean Heaven (LXI.
 4) at the same time when he created all the contents of the corporeal world (LXI.
 3).
 They are pure spirits whose life consists in knowledge and love.
 Being bodiless, their knowledge is intellectual and not through senses (LIV.
 5).
-Differently from humans, their knowledge is not acquired from the exterior world; moreover they attain to the truth of a thing at a single glance without need of reasoning (LV. a; LVIII.
+Differently from humans, their knowledge is not acquired from the exterior world (having acquired all knowledge they would ever receive in the moment of their creation); moreover they attain to the truth of a thing at a single glance without need of reasoning (LV. a; LVIII.
 3,4).
 They know all that passes in the external world (LV.
 2) and the totality of creatures, but they don't know human secret thoughts that depends on human free will and thereby are not necessarily linked up with external events (LVII.
 4).
 They don't know also the future unless God reveals it to them (LVII.
 3).

 According to Aquinas, angels are the closest creatures to God.
 Therefore, like God, they are constituted by pure form without matter.
+While they do not have a physical composition of matter and form (called hylomorphism), they possess the metaphysical composition of act (the act of being) and potency (their finite essence, yet without being).
 Each angel is a species which a unique individual belongs to; angels differ one from another by way of their unique and irrepetible form.
-In other words, form -and not matter- is their principle of individuation.
+In other words, form - and not matter - is their principle of individuation.